Recent Posts

 Have you talked to your children about alcohol use?

-Children are constantly challenged to decipher the messages they see and hear about alcohol, not only with the ads they see on TV, but also with social media, friends, billboards, clothing paraphernalia and more.
-The odds are they are receiving the message about alcohol.
+Children are constantly challenged to decipher the messages they see and hear about alcohol, not only from the ads they see on TV but also from social media, friends, billboards, clothing and more.

-But is the message truth or a lie?
-Is it the message you want them to have as children faced with making a big choice — deciding if it is OK to consume an alcoholic beverage?
+But are the messages children receive facts or myths?
+Are the messages the ones you want adolescents and young adults to have as they're faced with making a big choice — deciding whether or not they want to consume an alcoholic drink?

-There are benefits of having crucial conversations about alcohol use with children, according to statistics from the National Institute on Alcohol Abuse and Alcoholism.
-Around 80% of teens feel that parents should have a say in whether they drink alcohol.
-Talking with children helps ensure they are receiving the facts and developing healthy refusal skills when faced with the decision to drink alcohol.
+As a parent, there are benefits to having crucial conversations about alcohol use with your children, according to statistics from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Around 80% of teens feel that parents should have a say in whether or not they drink alcohol.
+Talking with children helps ensure they're receiving the facts and developing healthy refusal skills in situations involving alcohol.

 - Research has shown that people who drink excessively have a greater risk of liver disease, heart disease, depression, stroke and stomach bleeding, as well as cancers of the oral cavity, esophagus, larynx, pharynx, liver, colon and rectum.